awslabs/green-boost/packages/gboost-ui/src/FileUpload/README.md

 2. buttonRef: React.MutavleRefObject<{ handleClick: Function }>

     * Optional
-    * When passed in the upload button does not appear in the component
+    * When passed in the upload and clear button do not appear in the component
     * calling ref.current.handleClick() from outside the component will cause the files in the component to upload

 3. Buttons: (props: CustomActionButtonProps) => ReactElement